BelalA12/ProjectCIS4400/datamodel/readme.md

-this is the data model
+this is the data Model